SoftwareAG/c8y-docs/content/change-logs/device-management/ui-c8y-1019-24-3-user-message-in-device-list-page-is-incorrect-when-no-devices.md

 ticket: DM-1214
 version: 1019.24.3
 ---
 The layout of the empty state message displayed in data grids across all standard applications has been adjusted and unified.
-Grid that did not differentiate between no data available and no filter matches or search results are now adjusted to display the corresponding empty state message.
+Grids that did not differentiate between no data available and no filter matches or search results are now adjusted to display the corresponding empty state message.

 For developers the `emptyStateContext` directive was introduced that injects data source statistics variable into template context.